freeCodeCamp/guide/src/pages/css/styling-lists/index.md

 *Other:*
 * none

-Note: it is possible to use all values above for styling both ordered and unordered lists, whether or not they signify an order.
+Note: all of the property values listed above can be used for styling both ordered and unordered lists (ex: an ordered list with `square` list markers).

 #### `list-style-position`

-`list-style-position` controls whether the list marker appears inside or outside of each individual list item element (`<li></li>`), and accepts two values, `outside` (default) or `inside`.
+`list-style-position` controls whether the list marker appears inside or outside of each list item element (`<li></li>`).
+The property accepts two values, `outside` (default) or `inside`.

-With the marker positioned outside of the list item element, all text lines and sublines of each list item will align vertically.
+Position the marker `outside` of the list item element, and all text lines and sub-lines of each list item will align vertically:

 > ```css
 > /* css */